uva-cci/cci-website/content/authors/marten/_index.md

 <h2>About Marten</h2>
 <p>
 After finishing my Bachelor Computer Science at the UvA, I started working as a research assistant for the AMdEx project.
-Next to my work, developing prototypes as a research assistant, I am finishing up my Bachelor Law.
-After completing my second bachelor, I will be looking for a master's programme in which I can combine my intrest in Law and Computer Science.
+Now I am working on an agent-based simulation environment for the B2G3P project, where I combine my interest in Law with Computer Science.
 </p>